 There are just some things that are generally out of a house seller’s control.
-However, these factors heavily influence a buyer’s decision to buy a certain house.
+However, they heavily influence a buyer’s decision to buy or look over a certain house.

 Mold or Pest Issues

 Mold and mildew can become a real pain for a homeowner to deal with, and a problem that nobody wants to buy into.
 So take some necessary actions,

-Before putting your house up for sale, finish any repairs or maintenance work that needs to be done.
+Before putting your house up for sale, it’s helpful to finish any repairs or maintenance work that needs to be done.
 No matter how beautifully staged your house is or how prime its location, if you haven’t maintained or performed the necessary repairs on it, the value of your house will fall.
 For any house to look and feel as good as new, it needs to be kept up.

 Lack Of Natural Light

-Nobody likes dark and dreary houses; a little bit of sunlight can change the entire appearance of a house.
-Sometimes having a window or two installed can make your house feel warm and welcoming and be all you need to attract potential customers.
+Nobody likes dark and dreary houses.
+A little bit of sunlight can change the entire appearance of a house.
+Sometimes this means having a window or two installed.
+It can make your house feel bright and welcoming and be all you need to attract potential customers.

 Death in the Home or Rumors of Hauntedness

-This might seem silly, but several home sellers have pointed out that people are very hesitant about buying houses that are reported to have had a death in it or have rumors about the house being haunted.
+This might seem silly, but several home sellers have pointed out that people are very hesitant about buying houses that are reported to have had a death in them or have rumors about the house being haunted.
 Despite the home sellers’ best efforts, a lot of clients report having a bad feeling about buying a house where the death occurred.

 Bad Odors or Unruly Pets